go-i2p/go-gitlooseleaf/README.md

 A: Each version is built against a specific Gitea release.
 Check the releases page for compatibility information.

 **Q: Do I need to run Tor and I2P services separately?**
-A: No, go-gitlooseleaf includes embedded Tor and I2P capabilities, no separate services needed.
+A: Yes, you need to run Tor and I2P routers.

 **Q: Why must the SSH port end with "22"?**
 A: The automatic protocol detection for SSH connections relies on recognizing the port number pattern.
 Any port ending in "22" (such as 22, 2222, 10022) will work correctly.